 - 1. When you are seated at a computer on the MATHSTAT network, begin the login process by pressing Ctrl-Alt-Delete.
 This will open a window in which you will be asked to enter your username and password. - 2.
 Your lab instructor will have your username.
-Usually, the MATHSTAT usernames are created from your first and last names. - 3.
+Usually, the MATHSTAT usernames are created from your first and last names.
+For example, if your name is Jane Doe then your MATHSTAT username is likely to be jdoe.
+If this name is already assigned to another student then it is likely that a number will be appended to this name, e.g., jdoe2.
+Also, if your name is long, your last name may be truncated to 5 characters. - 3.
 Your initial MATHSTAT password is your nine-digit student ID number.
 Enter this number (with no dashes or spaces). - 4.
 Once you are logged in, take a look at your Windows desktop.
 You should see several icons, including ones for Internet Explorer and Maple 9.5.
 To see your personal folder on the MATHSTAT network, open My Computer and click on the Z: drive. - 5.
 Change your password.
 To do this, press Ctrl-Alt-Delete and then click on the button labeled Change Password.
 You will need to re-enter your current password, then your new password (twice).
-Be sure you select a password that you will remember without writing it down.
-Also, the system may not accept passwords that are simple words or are otherwise too easy to guess. - 6.
+The system may not accept passwords that are simple words or are otherwise too easy to guess. - 6.
 Logout of the MATHSTAT network.
 Again, press Ctrl-Alt-Delete.
-This time, click on Log Off Confirm that you really want to logout by pressing the button labeled Log Off.
+This time, click on Log Off ....
+Confirm that you really want to logout by pressing the button labeled Log Off.
 Prior to leaving the computer, visually verify that the computer is ready for the next user to login. - 7.
 If there are other students waiting to use a computer, please get up from your computer and let them complete this part of the lab.
 Once they are done, one of you should login to the computer and complete the rest of this week's assignment.